I don’t like writing this kind of post.

 - Spiritually abusive leaders gaslight you into thinking you are crazy.

-- Spiritually abusive leaders have their minions do their dirty work and isolate, intimidate or manipulate those who don’t comply.
+- Spiritually abusive leaders have their minions do their dirty work and isolate, intimidate, or manipulate those who don’t comply.

 - Spiritually abusive leaders surround themselves with the elite and don’t interact with the sheep.